-So when doing this Evora walking tour you will discover and experience why Evora is called the City-Museum.
+So when walking this tour you will discover and experience why Evora is called the City-Museum.

 This tour will start in Jardim Diana.
 There is no better place to start, than in the place that is in every Evora picture.
 Navigating inside Evora’s walls can be quite challenging due to its maze like streets.
 It’s wonderful to explore Evora, and sometimes it may seem that you find a hidden treasure on every corner you take.
 But getting around with a destination in mind can be difficult.
 So we recommend using Google maps or some kind of navigation app.
 If you click on the names of these tour steps, it will open the location on your Google maps.